Impact of strain on the SOT-driven dynamics of thin film Mn$_3$Sn: Free Energy Model and Ground States

-An external magnetic field, when applied to the thin film of Mn$_3$Sn, changes the energy of the system and therefore the ground states.
-Here, we only consider external fields in the Kagome plane as $\vb{H}_a = H_0 \qty(\cos{(\varphi_H)},\sin{(\varphi_H)}, 0)$, where $\varphi_{H}$ is the angle between the magnetic field and the x-axis.
+External magnetic fields, when applied to a thin film of Mn$_3$Sn, change the energy of the system, and therefore, the ground states.
+Here, we only consider an external magnetic field in the Kagome plane as $\vb{H}_a = H_0 \qty(\cos{(\varphi_H)},\sin{(\varphi_H)}, 0)$, where $\varphi_{H}$ is the angle between the magnetic field and the x-axis.
 Figure~\ref{fig:gs}(a) shows the ground states of Mn$_3$Sn when $\vb{H}_a = \qty(0, 0.1~\mathrm{T}, 0)$ is applied to the equilibrium state of Fig.~\ref{fig:equilibrium}(a) whereas Fig.~\ref{fig:gs}(b) shows the ground state when $\vb{H}_a = \qty(-0.1~\mathrm{T}, 0, 0)$ is applied to the equilibrium state of Fig.~\ref{fig:equilibrium}(c).
 In both the cases $\vb{m}$ tilts towards the magnetic field, while the sublattice vectors either tilt towards $\vb{H}_a$ or away from it, in order to lower the energy of the system.
-As compared to the equilibrium states of Fig.~\ref{fig:equilibrium}, the angles between the sublattice vectors change when an external field is applied, although by a negligible amount.
-However, if the applied field is large it could disturb the $120^\circ$ relative orientation of the magnetic moments.
+Compared to the equilibrium states of Fig.~\ref{fig:equilibrium}, the angles between the sublattice vectors change, although by a negligible amount.
+However, if the applied field is large it could disturb the almost $120^\circ$ relative orientation of the magnetic moments.
 Therefore, in this work, we consider relatively small magnetic fields that are sufficient to aid the dynamics (discussed later in Sec.~\ref{sec:SOT}) without disturbing the antiferromagnetic order, viz. $J_E \gg D_M \gg H_0 M_s$.